March 21, 2018

 - Transit to the trails: Lots of options, depending on where you want to start and end.
 Buses run along SW Marine Drive, 16th Avenue, Chancellor Boulevard and University Boulevard.

-- Car2go and Evo: Designated spots at UBC and the edge of the park along Blanca and Camosun are in the home zones for both.
+- Evo: Designated spots at UBC and the edge of the park along Blanca and Camosun are in the home zones for both.

 - Good to know: Washrooms are available.
 Dogs are allowed; some trails are off-leash while others are leash-required.
 Find maps and more info on the Pacific Spirit Regional Park site.

 “It’s incredible how much mileage and elevation you can get in at Pacific Spirit and Stanley Park with a big network of loops and side trails.
-You can also add some technical elements with dodging dogs, children, and umbrellas.” – Kim Magnus, MEC Trail Running Ambassador
+You can also add some technical elements with dodging dogs, children, and umbrellas.” – Kim M., MEC member

 3. Stanley Park